cskau/nlpwp/words.md

 Hey, two *a*'s!
 Equipped with the knowledge we have, we know that *head* is a function that takes a list of something, and gives back something.
-But there is an additional constraint here: although $a$ is some type, all $a$'s have to be the same type.
+But there is an additional constraint here: although *a* is some type, all *a*'s have to be the same type.
 So, applying *head* to a list of numbers gives a number, applying *head* to a list of characters gives a character, etc.